KayDutt/Gscript/README.md

 # Gscript

 Transferring GS files from GDrive
+One More Foo